Sponsored Content

 Photos provided by Explore Asheville

-Tourism and hospitality have always been at the heart of our city, with one in seven jobs supporting the visitor economy.
+Travel and hospitality have always been at the heart of our city, with one in seven jobs supporting the visitor economy.
 As the industry continues to rebound from Helene, Explore Asheville’s Workforce Development Program is shaping the future.

 Applications are now open for the 2026 Asheville Travel & Hospitality Internship Program and Explore Asheville Hospitality Scholarship.
-The program launched last year, and is seeking its second cohort of aspiring tourism + hospitality professionals.
+The program launched last year, and is seeking its second cohort of aspiring travel + hospitality professionals.

 Young adults and students above age 16 are invited to apply for both.
 Here’s a glimpse of what to expect: